bisqwit/that_terminal/README.md

 To install these dependencies in Debian GNU/Linux, you can use this command:
 `apt-get install build-essential libsdl2-dev pkg-config libx11-dev googletest-tools g++-12` (instead of 12, use what your system has available)

+After checking out the code from Git, remember to do `git submodule update --init --recursive`.

 To compile, type `make`.
 To run, type `./term` after compiling.
 Note that on the first start, the terminal may be slow to start,